olle-brkt/brkt-pcf-pipelines/README.md

 # brkt-pcf-pipelines

-This repo is a collection of operations, tasks and other resources to create or upgrade PCF deployments secured by Bracket.
+This repo is a collection of operations, tasks and other resources to create PCF deployments secured by Bracket.

 <!-- TOC -->
 - [The `install-brkt-pcf` pipeline](#the-install-brkt-pcf-pipeline)